 All of this extends to arbitrary transformations between vector spaces.
 An affine function from one vector space to another is a linear function plus a constant function.
+Going the other way, a linear function is an affine function f that satisfies f(0) = 0.

-So (6) is an affine change of parameter in the language of linear algebra and above and a linear change of parameter in the language of calculus and below.
+So (29) is an affine change of parameter in the language of linear algebra and above and a linear change of parameter in the language of calculus and below.
 It is also a linear change of parameter in the language of linear algebra and above in the special case a = 0 (no offset).
-The fact that (6) is almost always used when a = 0 (offsets are very rarely used) may contribute to the tendency to call this parameter transformation "linear".
+The fact that (29) is almost always used when a = 0 (offsets are very rarely used) may contribute to the tendency to call this parameter transformation "linear".